krishaamer/green-filter-research/research/literature/sustainability.md

 #### Cap and Trade {#cap-and-trade}

--   adsas
+-   Carbon Inequality: @chancelGlobalCarbonInequality2022 suggests

-#### Carbon Inequality {#carbon-inequality}
+    “while one-tenth of the global population is responsible for nearly half of all emissions, half of the population emits less than 12% of it”.

--   @chancelGlobalCarbonInequality2022 suggests “while one-tenth of the global population is responsible for nearly half of all emissions, half of the population emits less than 12% of it”.
+#### Carbon Credits {#carbon-credits}

-#### Carbon Credit Retirement {#carbon-credit-retirement}
+-   In Estonia, startups Arbonic and Single.Earth are trialing this approach in several forests.

--   ads
+-   Carbon Credit Retirement?

 #### Carbon Capture {#carbon-capture}